-Scientific enquiry into values-actions follows-generates multiple investigations via specialisms, methods and data sources.
-Industries such as big data, digital vision, semantic search, learning, decisions, etc.
+Scientific enquiry generates multiple investigations via specialisms, specific methods and multiple data sources.

 Values are always subjective

-Each animal-analogue — human being, or citizen with rights — create 'meaning' or metaphysical connection that links individual- collective experience.
+Each human being — and citizen with rights — creates 'meaning' or metaphysical connection to link individual- collective experience.

-Individually and collectively we assign values 24/7, even when we dream!
+Individually and collectively we assign values 24/7, even when we dream perhaps?

-We select from experience, consciously/unconsciously for a life-time each.
+We select from experience, consciously/unconsciously, each for a life-time.

-The 'action' of communication [5D:]permits description of an 'always on valuation' experience, of one's own body and the world.
+The 'action' of communication [5D:]permits description of an 'dynamic valuation' sensory experience, of one's own body and the world.

-Multiple and composite values often in dialectical arrangement — media/political, good/bad, legal/illegal, public/private, etc are important to investigate within communication ethics.
+In communication ethics multiple/composite values — often in dialectical arrangement, media/political, good/bad, legal/illegal, public/private — are important to investigate.

-Every moment our lives are assessed continuously by us — and in collective modes from family outwards —
+In valuation or the 'valuing moment' our lives are assessed continuously alone/together.
+In collective modes from family outwards —

 Why is this important?

-If your descriptive experience of values and valuing is what makes you human, even where you can discern these values or not, then considering your values and the values of others is an important subject?
+If your descriptive experience of values/valuing is what makes you human, even where you can discern these values or not, then considering your values and the values of others might be an important subject?